expergefacio/dinkycache/README.md

 # dinkycache for python projects
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-A very small name/value cache for python.
+A very small and flexible name/value cache for python.

 Intended for quick set up, in development and small scale projects.

 Uses `sqlite` for storage and `lzstring` for compression.

-Accepts any data that can be parsed in to a string with `json.loads()`
+Stores any data that can be parsed in to a string with `json.dumps()` and `json.loads()` Works as intended in most cases, but returns a `list` if supplied a `tuple`

 ## Dependencies
 ```python